 Your cast and crew must be volunteers.
 You are strongly encouraged to collaborate with at least one person with a physical or cognitive disability in one of the following roles:

-Before the finished film begins, the file must include a title card, which will be available for download during the challenge period.
+Before the finished film begins, the file must include a title card, which can be downloaded HERE.

 End credits are limited to a maximum of 60 seconds and must conclude with the text “This film was made for the Easterseals Disability Film Challenge”.